Judha Nugraha: Ambassador to the United Arab Emirates

 In August 2024, Judha was nominated by President Joko Widodo as ambassador to Malaysia.
 Judha never underwent assessment by the House of Representatives for his nomination, and he was re-nominated for ambassador to the United Arab Emirates by President Prabowo Subianto in July.
 He underwent a closed assessment by the House of Representative's first commission on 5 July, during which he was questioned regarding Indonesia–United Arab Emirates relations.
 His nomination was approved by the House of Representatives committee in a session three days later, and he was installed on 25 August 2025.
 He departed for the United Arab Emirates on 31 October 2025 and arrived the next day, with him receiving duties as ambassador from chargé d'affaires ad interim Muhammad Sadri on 3 November 2025.
-He conferred copies of his letters of credence to the Undersecretary of the Ministry of Foreign Affairs Omar Obaid Alhesan Alshamsi on 4 November 2025.
+He conferred copies of his letters of credence to the Undersecretary of the Ministry of Foreign Affairs Omar Obaid Alhesan Alshamsi on 4 November 2025 and presented his credentials to the President of the United Arab Emirates Mohamed bin Zayed Al Nahyan on 1 December 2025.

+During the 2026 Iran war, which saw several Iran missile strikes targeted to cities in the United Arab Emirates, Judha led efforts by the embassy to repatriate Indonesian citizens stuck at airports in the country.
+Through coordination with the airlines and civil aviation authorities, the embassy managed to sent off 30 stranded Indonesians to Singapore, who will then continue their journey to Indonesia through another travel route.
+He also paid a visit to stranded Indonesian citizens who were accommodated by the Indonesian diaspora in the country.